Meriin-Thomas/Assistive_Technology_Internship/README.md

 # AT-Internship
-Things I learnt during my Assitive Technology Internship
+A log of the things I did during my assitive technology internship at the National Institute of Speech and Hearing (NISH)